le0kar0ub1/BlueSeed/doc/project.md

 If no toolchain TARGET is given then defaulting to the host machine.

+If you want use your host compiler, then just don't use the mktoolchain and skip this.

 ### Build

 The idea is that the TARGET architecture to emulate is selected in compile-time.